IIIA-ML/geoloc/README.md

 * Use `git add` to include every file you have changed in the commit.
 Do not forget to add the directories of the modified submodules.
 * Use `git commit -m "<my commit message here>"` to commit changes to the local repo.
-* Use `git push origin develop` to send the changes to the remote repo.
+* Use `git push` to send the changes to the remote repo.

 ### Merging `develop` into `master`